pratixanS360/medical-ai/readme.md

-# HIE Open AI Demo
+# Medical AI Assistant Demo

-This demonstration showcases the integration of OpenAI with Trustee Community and NOSH, enabling AI queries using a health Timeline as context.
+This demonstration showcases the integration of OpenAI with Trustee® Community and NOSH, enabling AI queries using a health Timeline as context.
 The demo utilizes the [GNAP (Grant Negotiation and Authorization Protocol)](https://ldapwiki.com/wiki/Wiki.jsp?page=Grant%20Negotiation%20and%20Authorization%20Protocol) for secure connections between components.

 ## Overview